-Accreditation is the process of assessing educational programs of study and the education providers that provide those programs to ensure that the provider and program produce graduates who have the knowledge, skills and professional attributes to competently practise in the profession.
+Accreditation is the process of assessing education providers and their educational programs of study to ensure that the provider and program produce graduates who have the knowledge, skills and professional attributes to competently practise in the profession.

-Accreditation standards are used to assess whether a program of study, and the education provider that provides the program of study, provides graduates of the program with the knowledge, skills and professional attributes to practise the profession.
-See accreditation standards for more information.
+Accreditation standards are used to assess whether an education provider and its program of study provides graduates of the program with the knowledge, skills and professional attributes to practise the profession.
+See the accreditation standards page for more information.

-An education provider must apply to the Accreditation Committee for assessment.
-The Accreditation Committee will appoint a team of trained assessors to assess the education provider and program against the accreditation standards.
-This will include evaluating the application and visiting sites where the education provider delivers the program, including some clinical sites.
+An education provider must apply to the Accreditation Committee for assessment of their program of study.
+The Accreditation Committee will appoint a team of trained assessors to assess the education provider and program against the relevant accreditation standards.
+This includes evaluating the application and visiting sites where the education provider delivers the program, including some clinical sites.
 The assessment team then reports its assessment findings to the Accreditation Committee.

 When a program of study is accredited with conditions, it means the Accreditation Committee has decided that, on the basis of the assessment team’s findings:

 The Accreditation Committee will advise the education provider about what types of reports are required to demonstrate compliance with the conditions and when any reports are due.

 An education provider that has changed, or plans to change, a program that is on the National Board’s list of approved programs must notify the Accreditation Committee about the change.
 Contact the Program Accreditation Team for more information.